 Home, Team Titin: TTN – Related muscle and heart disorders

-This website is for families with variant(s) in the Titin gene (TTN).
+You or someone you love may have been told they have (or are suspected to have) a health condition from changes in the TTN (titin) gene.
+You are not alone and we welcome you to our community.
 Changes in a gene are called mutations or variants.
 These changes may cause muscle weakness as well as heart problems.
-You will need to discuss with your medical team to see if and how your Titin variant affects your health.
+You will need to discuss with your medical team to see if and how your TTN variant affects your health.

 What is Titin?